joshnroy/joshnroy.github.io/_posts/2025-07-17-the-case-for-embodied-ai.md

 This also explains why frontier labs are training computer-use-specific models.
 In other words - embodied models that act within their environment, which in this case happens to be a computer or web browser.

 # Conclusions and Future Steps

+Based on both of these experiments, I believe that Embodied AI (that knows about and can act reasonably in its environment) is heavily based on the training schemes of the base models.
+Whether this is done by reinforcement learning, fine tuning, or some other method is perhaps an open research question.
+However, it seems quite clear that the (information-theoretic) overlap between the training tasks of the visual-language models (ex: describe this scene vs look at the location of my mouse pointer) can cause significant (lack of) downstream performance capabilities.

+Some food for thought: A human that has never used a computer before also would have a lot of difficulty navigating tax software (as a proxy example, my grandparents must be taught to use new software).
+As we go through life, we specialize in specific domains and learn specific skills, yet we expect a single Visual-Language model to be able to solve a wide variety of problems.

+In the short to mid term, I believe that training embodied, action-based agents (ex: see reinforcement learning from coding challenges and how it enabled to rise of coding agents) will allow us to achieve human-level (or even (superhuman level)[/blog/nature-of-superintelligence-pantheon/]) performance on specific domains or tasks.

+In order to achieve broad-level human/superhuman level performance across _all_ tasks, I suspect that some sort of (either implicitly or explicitly learned) hierarchical architecture will get us around the No Free Lunch Theorem.
+If an agent could detect and "load in" the relevant module (ex: A computer navigation module), this would skirt the representational and test/train overlap issues.